Skip to content

 Did an Irish Goodbye win an Oscar?

-An Irish Goodbye deservedly picked up an Oscar for the Best Live Action Short Film, in the 95th Annual Academy Awards.
+An Irish Goodbye deservedly picked up an Oscar for the Best Live Action Short Film at the 95th Annual Academy Awards.
 James Martin, who co-stars as the brother Lorcan, was also the first person with Down’s Syndrome to win an Oscar.

 Did an Irish Goodbye win a BAFTA?

-An Irish Goodbye is picking up accolades with ease, most recently scooping a BAFTA for the Best British Short Film.
+An Irish Goodbye is quickly picking up accolades, recently scooping a BAFTA for the Best British Short Film.

 Where was An Irish Goodbye filmed?